 - Sensitivity to smells: This is completely normal.
 It might have started earlier in the pregnancy, and might even continue to the last trimester.
 It is something that simply comes with the territory and every woman has to figure out ways to deal with it.

 - Morning sickness: The early stages of pregnancy are known for making you prone to nausea and vomiting.
 There are several home remedies that can help with morning sickness.
-You can also talk to your doctor about stronger medication if it’s severe.
+You can also talk to your doctor about stronger medication if it’s severe and preventing you from getting adequate nutrition or sleeping.
 Morning sickness usually goes away at the end of this trimester.

 - Sensitivity to taste: You might notice that there are particular foods that suddenly taste awful, and it’s okay to stop eating them for a while.